Avatar

 Carnegie Mellon University

 As of fall 2020, I am a PhD student in the Robotics Institute at Carnegie Mellon University advised by Prof. Changliu Liu and Prof. Andrea Bajcsy.
 I am grateful to be funded by the NSF Graduate Research Fellowship.
+My PhD research focuses on enabling robots to safely and efficiently interact with humans while accounting for the influence they have on peoples’ actions and intentions.

 Previously, I was a data scientist at the Global AI Accelerator (GAIA) within Ericsson.

-As an undergrad at Berkeley, I primarily worked with Prof. Anca Dragan, but I also had the privilege of working in Prof. Ruzena Bajcsy's and Prof. Ron Fearing's labs.
+As an undergrad at UC Berkeley, I primarily worked with Prof. Anca Dragan, but I also had the privilege of working in Prof. Ruzena Bajcsy's and Prof. Ron Fearing's labs.

 Please see my Google Scholar for an up-to-date list of publications.